git-pull/tao-of-tmux/manuscript/10-scripting.md

       pane: %38, window: @13, session: $6, server: /private/tmp/tmux-501/default
       pane: %36, window: @13, session: $6, server: /private/tmp/tmux-501/default

-On the other hand, listing windows isn't going to, reliably, turn up pane- specific information aside from the count of panes inside it.
+Listing windows isn't designed to display variables for pane-specific propreties.
+Since a window is a collection of panes, it can have 1 or more panes open at any time.

 {language=shell, line-numbers=off}
     $ tmux list-windows -F "window: #{window_id}, panes: #{window_panes} \